adaltas/node-each/README.md

 When the `relax` option is active, the internal scheduler permit the registration of new items with `call` even after an error.

-It doesn't affect the processing of an item list.
-An error when handling one of the item will prevent additionnal item execution and reject its promise.
+It doesn't affect the processing of an `items` list.
+An error while handling one of the item will prevent additionnal execution and reject its promise.
 What it does is to provide the ability to register and execute new items with `call`.

-This is an example with the default behavior:
+This is an example with the [default behavior](./samples/options.relax.false.js):

 ```js
 const scheduler = each()